If you’ve used car finance, you may be owed compensation. Find out how to complain and what to expect.

+We previously gave providers until 4 December 2025 before they had to start responding to complaints involving a discretionary commission arrangement (DCA).
+We're now proposing to extend the 8 weeks that providers have to respond to any other type of car finance commission complaint.
 It’s important that any complaints are dealt with in a consistent, efficient and orderly way.
-Given the high number of possible complaints, there’s a risk this might not happen.
+Given the high number of possible complaints, there’s a risk this might not happen if we don’t provide an extension.

 Managing this risk is important because this borrowing isn’t covered by the Financial Services Compensation Scheme (FSCS).
-This means if complaints aren't dealt with in an orderly way, and your provider goes out of business, you may not get the money you’re owed.
+This means if your provider goes out of business, you may not get the money you’re owed.

 Who this applies to